Kim Kardashian West arrasa en Instagram con sus últimas 5 fotos

-Kim Kardashian West (@kimkardashian) revolucionó la red social de Instagram gracias a las publicaciones que realizó en las últimas horas.
-Los 5 posteos de historias y fotografías, lograron más de 16.918.918 de interacciones entre sus más fieles seguidores.
+Kim Kardashian West (@kimkardashian) realizó en las últimas horas una serie de publicaciones en su popular cuenta de Instagramque están dando mucho de lo que hablar.
+Los 5 posteos de historias y fotografías, sumaron más de 15.124.065 de interacciones entre sus aficionados.

 Los posts más relevantes fueron: